forestgrape/coronavirus/2_biological/virion_viability.md

 ##### Meta-analysis
 * Table summarizing several coronavirus viability studies (halflifetimes given).
 * "To test the validity of our model beyond the measured environmental conditions (i.e., beyond 10– 27 C and 40–85 % RH), we compiled data from 11 published studies on human coronaviruses, including SARS-CoV-2, SARS-CoV-1, MERS-CoV, HCoV-OC43 and HCoV-299E, under 17 temperature-RH conditions.
 We generated estimates of half-life and uncertainties (Extended Data Table 2) and compared those estimates to the half-lives predicted by the mechanistic model parametrized from our SARS-CoV-2 data."
+##### Discussion
+* "Our results highlight scenarios of particular transmission risk, and provide a mechanistic explanation for observed superspreading events in cool indoor environments such as food processing plants."
+* "Moreover, our model predicts observations from other human coronaviruses and other studies of SARS-CoV-2, suggesting the existence of shared mechanisms that determine environmental stability across a number of enveloped viruses."